 The Maury crashes into the James in a jumble of rocks and rapids beside the town of Glasgow.
 Enjoy a picnic near the confluence of the two rivers then drop your kayak or canoe into the James and paddle downstream to Balcony Falls.
 Beginner whitewater never looked so sweet, and the rapids can be run year round.

 Sunbathing might not qualify as adventurous, but trust us, the view from shore at Goshen Pass will surely take your breath away.
 Along this three-mile gorge, carved by the wild Maury River, you can soak up the sun on a boulder, cool off in the river, or simply ogle the blooming rhododendrons.
 Students from Washington & Lee and VMI have kicked back here for decades.

 Give paddleboarding a try.
-Smooth waters cooperate best, and the middle Maury River is a great place to give it a go.
+Smooth waters cooperate best, and a stretch of the Maury River near Buena Vista may be a great place to give it a go.

 For kayak, canoe, and inner tube rentals contact Wilderness Canoe Company in Natural Bridge Station.
 They will shuttle you to and from the river.
 For a list of access points along the Maury and James Rivers, and information about the various rapids, click here.

 Where to Swim

 The top three requirements for the perfect swimming hole?
 Scenic, refreshing, and hard-to-find.
 The Ben Salem Wayside on Route 11 may not qualify as hard-to-find, but when it's 90 degrees outside and rising, two out of three ain't bad.
 Look for a picnic area, an historic canal lock, and plenty of parking.